-Here's a simple trick for formatting your resume reference page so it looks like a pulled-together, professional document, plus, a template to show you how to set up your own page, and tips to ensure your references make a great impression when an employer calls.
+Format your resume reference page so it looks like a pulled-together, professional document with this simple trick.
+Plus, use this template to set up your own job references sheet, and get tips to ensure your contacts make a great impression when an employer calls.

-The best and easiest way to set up this document is to simply match it to the structure of your resume.
+The best and easiest way to set up your job reference sheet is to simply match it to the structure of your resume.

 What does that mean in practical terms?

 Imagine your resume was structured like this sample resume for the made up job seeker Jane Somebody.

 Notice the job seeker's name and contact information is formatted in a header that is centered on the page.
 The headings are bolded and in all capitals.